-55 This link between identity and political history has been drawn out by all the essayists who followed Prado's generation.
+&lt;sup>55 This link between identity and political history has been drawn out by all the essayists who followed Prado's generation.
 It is one of the main arguments used to differentiate Brazil and Spanish America to this day.
-After Prado, writers such as sociologist Sérgio Buarque de Holanda and Manuel Bomfim came up with other theories which linked Brazil and Spanish American differences to the differences between Spain and Portugal, which strengthened the idiosyncratic narrative of the country.
+After Prado, writers such as sociologist Sérgio Buarque de Holanda and Manuel Bomfim came up with other theories which linked Brazil and Spanish American differences to the differences between Spain and Portugal, which strengthened society towards a more civilized future.
+Hence, his use of a parliamentary monarchy such as England-and not the republican United States-as the example of moral strength in the continent during the wars of independence: "Á Inglaterra principalmente, e não aos Estados Unidos, deve a Ameirca Latina a força moral que lhe permittiu fazer a sua independencia" (Prado 16, sic.).
+For Prado, it was the empire of Dom Pedro II that had made Brazil a unique civilization and, therefore, that had defined its national civilized and cordial character.
+He uses the plural "[p]ensamos" (Prado 7) in the opening of his book in order to evoke a collective voice that speaks for a national sentiment antagonistic toward the continental political unity carried out by republicanism.

-56 In the 1880s, when the Monroe Doctrine was expanded by James G. Blaine into a North American economical imperial tactic, it became known as the "Big Brother" policy.
+&lt;sup>56 In the 1880s, when the Monroe Doctrine was expanded by James G. Blaine into a North American economical imperial tactic, it became known as the "Big Brother" policy.